Off-duty guns and Carry: Why, what and how to carry

 - A high-intensity light.
 Not only are these force multipliers, they have inherent self-defense capabilities.
 Also, they are useful as plain old lights!
 For example, while walking in a dark parking lot, wouldn’t it be nice to be able to see into all the dark places around you, and potential lurking assailants.

 - A cell phone.
 Think about it.
 You’ve just had an encounter.
 Maybe you had to shoot someone, maybe you didn’t.
-Either way, you will want to call the local police immediately If you carry a gun, you must carry a cell phone!
+Either way, you will want to call the local police immediately.

 - Your police ID.
 For all the obvious reasons.